NCAS-CMS/epoc/docs/reauthenticating_globus.md

-# Reauthenticating your globus endpoints
+# Reauthenticating your Globus endpoints

 The Globus certificates only last for 30 days, after which you will need to reauthenticate.
 Both the Archer2 and Jasmin endpoints can be reauthenticated from Archer2